shawnphoffman/boxes/boxes/generators/PHOTOFRAMESPLITBASE_GUIDE.md

 ## Overview

 The Photo Frame Split Base generator creates a 3-layer photo frame with simplified measurements.
 It generates laser-cuttable pieces that can be assembled into a frame to display artwork.
-The generator supports splitting the front and base layers into puzzle-like pieces to save material.
+The front and base layers are always split into puzzle-like pieces to save material.

 ## Input Parameters